Randolph Engineering AGX Polarized Sunglasses Lens Review

 These photos are what Randolph has used to show the view.

 This photo is even better.
 The sun is behind the camera, and it's mixed conditions.
-Where the sun is bright and the view is green, the lens does an excellent job highlighting the greens and yellows.
-However, where the shadows are in the distance is darkened to the point of obscurity.
+Where the sun is bright and the view is green, the lens does an excellent job of highlighting the greens and yellows.
+However, the area where the shadows are in the distance is darkened to the point of obscurity.
 Of course, the picture is not perfect and your eyes would have a much easier time adjusting the shadows than the camera, but the point remains that the AGX does no favors where the sun isn't strong.

 Cloudy Conditions

-I wouldn't recommend this lens for sports (especially because it's glass).
-If you live in an area that gets lots of clear sunlight this will work well for you, but if much of the year is winter or mixed conditions you may want to choose another lens in addition to AGX.
+If you live in an area that gets lots of clear sunlight year-round, this will work well for you as a daily sunglass, but if much of the year is winter or mixed conditions, you may want to choose another lens in addition to AGX.

-Comparison to the same brand
+Comparison to the same brand - Randolph

-Comparison to same color of different brands
+Comparison to Green lenses of different brands

 Ray Ban G15